andif888/packer-windows-vsphere-iso/README.md

 This repo builds automatically Windows VM templates (Windows 11, Windows 10, Server 2019, Server 2022) for VMware vSphere environment using Hashicorp's Packer using freely available Windows Eval ISOs.

-With this repo VM templates for the following Windows operating systems can by built.
+With this repo VM templates for the following Windows operating systems can be built.

 - Windows 10 Enterprise
 - Windows 11 Enterprise